New Horizons Un-Limited Inc.

 Kentucky

-Council on Mental Retardation, located in Louisville, Kentucky, serves children and adults with developmental disabilities.
+The Council on Developmental Disabilities, located in Louisville, Kentucky, serves children and adults with developmental disabilities.
 They offer various recreational programs, educational workshops and presentations, family advocacy and much more.
 For more information, call (502) 584-1239.

 New York